 - 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered from 8 a.m. to noon, first day of the Anderson County Fair.
-Judging will start at 2 pm. - 3.
+Entries are entered from 2 p.m. to 6 p.m., first day of the Anderson County Fair. - 3.
 Articles must be made during the last year and never shown at the Anderson County Fair. - 4.
 Exhibits must be made by the exhibitor. - 5.
 Superintendents can add fair classes for quality exhibits when there are no appropriate classes. - 6.
 Exhibitor must be a registered Scout through Boy Scouts of America.